edgelesssys/constellation/docs/docs/workflows/config.md

 </tabItem>
 <tabItem value="aws" label="AWS">

 By default, Constellation uses `m6a.xlarge` VMs (4 vCPUs, 16 GB RAM) to create your cluster.
 Optionally, you can switch to a different VM type by modifying **instanceType** in the configuration file.
-Supported are all nitroTPM-enabled machines with a minimum of 4 vCPUs (`xlarge` or larger).
-Refer to the [list of nitroTPM-enabled instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enable-nitrotpm-prerequisites.html) or run `constellation config instance-types` to get the list of all supported options.

-Constellation also support AMD SEV-SNP machines.
-The list of AWS instance types that support SEV-SNP can be found in the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snp-requirements.html).
+If you are using the default attestation type `awsSEVSNP` you can use the instance types described in [AWS' AMD SEV-SNP docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snp-requirements.html).
 Please mind the region restrictions mentioned in the [Getting started](../getting-started/first-steps.md#create-a-cluster) section.

-To enable AMD SEV-SNP in your cluster you will have to select the `awsSEVSNP` attestation config.
-You can also use the `--attestation` flag of the [config generate](../reference/cli.md#constellation-config-generate) command.

-:::Caution
+If you are using the attestation type `awsNitroTPM` you can choose from a larger pool of node types as mentioned in this [list of nitroTPM-enabled instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enable-nitrotpm-prerequisites.html).

+The Constellation CLI can also print the supported instance types with: `constellation config instance-types`.

+:::caution
-Due to a bug in AWS' SNP implementation, SNP report generation may fail in unforeseeable circumstances.
+Due to a bug in AWS' SNP implementation, SNP report generation currently fails in unforeseeable circumstances.
 Therefore, even if you select attestation type `awsSEVSNP`, Constellation still uses NitroTPM-based attestation.
-Nonetheless, memory encryption is enabled.
+Nonetheless, runtime encryption is enabled.
 AWS is currently investigating the issue.
 SNP-based attestation will be enabled as soon as a fix is verified.
 :::